can-lehmann/owlkettle/docs/widgets.md

 - All adders from [BaseWidget](#BaseWidget)
 - `add` Adds a child to the Box.
 When expand is true, the child grows to fill up the remaining space in the Box.
-The hAlign and vAlign properties allow you to set the horizontal and vertical alignment of the child within its allocated area.
+The `hAlign` and `vAlign` properties allow you to set the horizontal and vertical alignment of the child within its allocated area.
 They may be one of `AlignFill`, `AlignStart`, `AlignEnd` or `AlignCenter`.

-Note: **Any** widgets contained in a Box-Widget get access to all properties of the adder (such as `expand`) , to control their behaviour inside of the Box!

   - `expand = true`
   - `hAlign = AlignFill`